-New South Wales’ Solar for Apartment Residents (SoAR) grant initiative has been extended for an additional three months, and the first shared solar system funded under the scheme is up and running thanks to home-grown smart-tech.
+New South Wales’ Solar for Apartment Residents (SoAR) grant initiative has been extended for an additional four months, and the first shared solar system funded under the scheme is up and running thanks to home-grown smart-tech.

 What Is SoAR?